papamarkou/GeometricMCMC.jl/README.md

 ### The MCMC option types

+The common `Model` type shared by all the MCMC routines is handy as it has become clear from the tutorial.
+On the other hand, the options of each MCMC algorithm are obviously specific to the algorithm.
+The only generic set of common MCMC options are  total number of MCMC iterations `n`, the number of burnin iterations `nBurnin` and the monitor rate `monitorRate`, which is the number of successive iterations for which the acceptance ratio is calculated.
+It is therefore natural to gather `n`, `nBurnin` and `monitorRate` in the "base" MCMC type `McmcOpts`. `nPostBurnin` is also a member of `McmcOpts` and it is implicity set by the constructor of `McmcOpts` to be the difference `n-nBurnin`.

+`McmcOpts` is in turn member of the other option types, which are specific to each MCMC routine.
+Therefore, the Metropolis-Hastings `MhOpts` type consists of `McmcOpts` and of the additional `widthCorrection` member, which helps adjusting the proposal's standard deviation when the acceptance ratio is outside the [20%, 60%] acceptance ratio band.
+An empirically reasonable value for `widthCorrection` is `0.1` for example.

 ## Future features

 The package is extended in order to allow usage of the MCMC routines with ODE